-We shopped around and got all the supplies we needed.
-My mom suggested making buffalo chicken, so we picked up some chicky too.
+We shopped around and got all the supplies we needed, my mom suggested making buffalo chicken, so we grabbed the necessities.
+Breasts, Franks, and a whole lot of butter.

 The following day I began preparing my meal, with the slow cooked buffalo chicken first.
-I added to the crock pot the chicken breast with a little salt, pepper, garlic powder, and some parsley.
-Next, I added in the fresh veggies for that deep flavor, including half a yellow onion finely diced, some chopped carrots and celery, and a few sweet peppers thrown in there as well.
-Next, I added a few tablespoons of butter, maybe a quarter cup of white vinegar, and a shit ton of Frank’s Red Hot buffalo sauce.
-Wait a few hours and you got some delicious slow cooked buffalo chicken.
+I added to the crock pot the 2 lb chicken breast with a little salt, black pepper, garlic powder, and some parsley.
+Next, I added in the fresh veggies for that deep flavor.
+This included a yellow onion finely diced, some chopped carrots and celery, and a few peppers thrown in there as well.
+Next, I added a few tablespoons of butter, a couple tablespoons of white vinegar, and a shit ton of Frank’s Red Hot buffalo sauce.
+Wait a few hours and you’ve got some delicious slow cooked buffalo chicken.

 After that I decided to move on to the onion rings.
-I combined my dry ingredients, including a cup of AP flour, salt, pepper, garlic powder, and paprika.
-Next, throw in one cup of Worlds Best Ice, and you’ve got yourself one perfect beer batter for onion rings.
+I combined my dry ingredients, including a cup of AP flour, salt, pepper, and garlic powder.
+Next, throw in one cup of Worlds Best Ice, and you’ve got yourself the perfect beer batter for the perfect onion rings.
 Take your sliced onions and dip/fry them in 350°f oil.
 Flip once when golden brown on the first side and then pull those bad boys out when they’re beautiful.

 P.S.
 Throw that buff chick on a toasted pretzel bun with some blue cheese, ranch, and trust me when I say this, put the onion ring on the sandwich.
 It is absolute fire.